 Show your style

-Reusable face coverings give us never-ending choice.
-Why not show your style, add some pattern, brighten someone’s day a little with a splash of colour or a silly face design?
+Reusable face coverings give us more choice and can be as unique as you.
+Show your style, add some pattern, brighten someone’s day a little with a splash of colour or a more festive design.

-Now that you’ve acquired a reusable face covering, repurposed an item you already own or crafted something yourself, it should now be your go-to accessory to look after and maintain like you would any favourite piece of clothing.
+Now that you’ve got your reusable face covering, repurposed an item you already own or crafted something yourself, it should now be your go-to accessory to look after and maintain like you would any favourite piece of clothing.

 The Scottish Government has provided guidance on how to keep your reusable face covering clean:

-- Ensure reusable face covering are washed at the highest setting suitable for the fabric, preferably 60 degrees centigrade, after every use;
+- Ensure reusable face coverings are washed at the highest setting suitable for the fabric, preferably 60 degrees centigrade, after every use.

 - When temporarily storing your face covering, in a pocket or bag, keep it in a sealable washable bag or container and avoid putting it on surfaces due to the possibility of contamination.

-If you’ve already purchased single-use items or have been supplied with these for work in a non-healthcare setting, it’s important to dispose of these safely and responsibly.
+If you’ve already purchased disposable items or have been supplied with these for work in a non-healthcare setting, it’s important to dispose of them safely and responsibly.

 What if someone in my household is showing symptoms of coronavirus?

-It is important that you dispose of single-use face coverings and gloves safely and responsibly.
+It is important that you dispose of disposable face coverings and gloves safely and responsibly.